Perimenopause Constipation Relief

 It’s well known that the fiber in whole grains can alleviate constipation.
 Examples of high-fiber grains include:

-There are plenty of high-fiber foods that are proven to help you avoid or relieve constipation naturally.
+Plenty of high-fiber foods are proven to help you avoid or relieve constipation naturally.
 However, to prevent any gastrointestinal issues, such as gas or bloating, it’s recommended to increase your fiber consumption gradually.

 Other Foods That Help With Constipation